 The London Pass is available in one-, two-, three- or six-day versions.
 A chip inside the card records your first use and then cuts off eligibility at the appropriate time.
 Note that these are calendar days, not 24-hour periods.
 Start early in the day to get the best time advantage.

 At first glance, the pass prices seem quite expensive, and prices for the passes have risen steadily in recent years.
 Remember, however, that they reflect the high prices for admissions to London attractions.

-For purposes of purchase, children are defined as travelers between the ages of 5-15.
+For purposes of purchase, children are defined as travelers between the ages of 5 to 15.

 These are the everyday prices, but it is often possible online to get discounted rates.

 There are limits on how much you can do in a day, but you're unlikely to reach these points.
 For example, the admission fees you skip on an adult one-day pass must total less than £90, £180 for a two-day pass, £270 for a three-day pass and £540 on a six-day pass.

 You may also purchase the London Pass with Travel for an additional £13/day on an adult one-day pass, £6/day or less for children.
 This provides unlimited travel on The Tube, other overland trains (zones 1 to 6) and buses.
 If you determine this is a good buy, you must make the purchase prior to arrival in London.
 Note that a one-day transit passes in London all cost less than £13 when purchased directly from the Underground windows and machines.